2020 Best Invention

 Step 1: Answer the Lawsuit When a Debt Collector Sues You

-When a debt collector sues you, they’re required to let you know about the lawsuit by serving you with court papers.
-Depending on the rules in your state, the creditor might send these papers to you using certified mail.
-Or, the papers might be delivered by a process server or someone from your local sheriff’s office.
+When a creditor or debt collector sues you, they’re required to let you know about the lawsuit by serving you with court papers.
+Depending on the rules in your state, the debt collector might send these papers by:

 Step 2: Prepare Your Defense Against the Creditor